Eurovision announces host city for 2026 song contest

-A list of participating countries for the 70th edition of the contest will also be announced later this year
+A list of participating countries for the 70th edition of the contest will be revealed later this year

 Eurovision organisers have announced that the Austrian city of Vienna has been selected as host city for next year’s Song Contest.